 Canada - Republic of Congo Relations

-In 2014, bilateral merchandise trade between Canada and the Republic of Congo amounted to $ 37.0 million or $ 30.0 million in exports and $ 6.9 million in imports to Canada.
-In 2014, the Republic of Congo was ranked 112th among Canada's export destinations.
-The same year, the Republic of Congo was ranked 129th among foreign sources of imports from Canada.
-Canada's main exports to the Republic of Congo machinery, scientific and precision instruments as well as vehicles and parts.
-Copper products, timber, coffee, tea and spices, and precious stones and metals account for the bulk of Canadian imports from the Republic of Congod.
+In 2015, bilateral trade between Canada and the Republic of Congo amounted to $46.4 million, being $28.21 million in exports and $18.16 million in imports to Canada.
+Canada's main exports to the Republic of Congo are machinery, scientific and precision instruments as well as vehicles and parts.
+Copper products, timber, coffee, tea and spices, and precious stones and metals account for the bulk of imports from the Republic of Congo.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .